-Number of Penalty Notices which can be issued for pupils identified during a school attendance and exclusion sweep
+Number of Penalty Notices which can be issued for pupils identified during a school attendance and exclusion sweep weeks a referral to the Attendance Compliance Team may be submitted for a Penalty Notice to be issued.

 School attendance and exclusion sweeps take place in Essex and children stopped are often with parents condoning the absence.